-2. Youngster generally will obey parents and supervisors.
-Does youngster appreciate being safer than others? ☐ Does youngster avoid challenging authority or rebelling when rules are imposed?
-Does youngster accept rules that are more stringent than what other youngsters have to follow?
-3. Youngster controls behavior according to expectations. oungster can give reasons and/or solutions problems seen in the environment. control; doesn't get easily frustrated or Can youngster explain how land (or grass) gets damaged?
-Can youngster explain how even a small ☐ Does youngster understand consequences associated with certain actions (like not amount of damage to land can take years to recover? wearing a safety belt in the car)?
-Can youngster distinguish between □ Does youngster think about results of an action before performing it (like crossing the street; hitting or throwing a ball)? untouched land and used land? oungster can make decisions based on ality and not fantasy.
-4. Youngster understands other youngsters may be permitted to do what he/she may not be allowed to.
-Can youngster complete a task in a step-by-step fashion (assemble a toy, clean a room)? ☐ Does youngster recognize unsafe actions of other youngsters?
+- 2. Youngster generally will obey parents and supervisors. - □ Does youngster avoid challenging authority or rebelling when rules are imposed? - 3.
+Youngster controls behavior according to expectations. - Does youngster show evidence of selfcontrol; doesn't get easily frustrated or upset? - Does youngster understand consequences associated with certain actions (like not wearing a safety belt in the car)? - Does youngster think about results of an action before performing it (like crossing the street; hitting or throwing a ball)? - 4.
+Youngster understands other youngsters may be permitted to do what he/she may not be allowed to. - Does youngster recognize unsafe actions of other youngsters?